cns-iu/scimaps/content/macroscope/19/2/readme.md

 en:
   sequence: 2
   body: >-
-    This macroscope was developed as a journalistic project by elDiario.sp, an online newspaper based in Spain.
+    This macroscope was developed as a journalistic project by *elDiario.sp*, an online newspaper based in Spain.
 More than 200 GB of cadastral data, which includes building footprints and property boundaries, was downloaded and combined into a single database that includes every building in the country.